kushank-coder/Generative-AI---Coursera/README.md

 # Generative-AI---Coursera
 Note: Hugging face is the main hub for open source LLMs. most of the llms , tokenization, model etc are already built by hugging face
-Basic framework for applying an llm model:- see "Helper file to apply LLMs" file ** masked self attention in the decoder is the key ingredient for self supervised learning of an llm
+Basic framework for applying an llm model:- see "Helper file to apply LLMs" file
+1) masked self attention in the decoder is the key ingredient for self supervised learning of an llm
+2) Evaluation Metrics for a LLM: BLEU (for translation tasks) and ROUGE (for text summarization tasks)

 Prompt Engineering: / (In Context Learning)
 1) Zero shot Learning : Basically prompt given in an instruction mode